KotiyaUday/NetflixClone/README.md

 ## How to Use

 1. Open the website in your browser.
-2. Explore the various sections, including:
+2. Explore the various sections.
-   - Home page with featured content.
-   - Navigation menu.
-   - Interactive sliders (if implemented).

 ## Acknowledgments